Life Is Strange (video game): Legacy and impact

-Television adaption
+Television series

 In July 2016, Legendary Digital Studios and Square Enix announced that they would be adapting Life Is Strange as a digital series.
 At the time of the announcement, they were meeting with potential writers for the series adaptation, which would be set in Arcadia Bay.
 In 2017, dj2 Entertainment sold the rights to the series to streaming service Hulu.

 In September 2025, it was announced that Amazon Prime Video had acquired the rights to adapt the game and greenlit the series for production.
 Charlie Covell is set to serve as showrunner and executive produce alongside Dmitri M. Johnson, Michael Lawrence Goldberg, and Timothy I. Stevenson, with Square Enix, Story Kitchen, LuckyChap, and Amazon MGM Studios producing the series.
+In March 2026, Maisy Stella and Tatum Grace Hopkins were cast as Chloe and Max, respectively.
+In May 2026, Tom Cullen, Leisha Hailey, Raúl Castillo, and Owen Teague were cast as Mark Jefferson, Joyce Price, David Madsen, and Frank Bowers, respectively.
+In June 2026, Billy Barratt, Emily Carey, Esther McGregor, Faly Rakotohavana, and Mia Isaac were cast as Nathan Prescott, Victoria Chase, Rachel Amber, Warren Graham, and Kate Marsh, respectively.